Will Israeli bombs undo Yemen's peace process? – DW – 07/23/2024

 Will Israeli bombs undo Yemen's peace process?July 23, 2024

-After their jets targeted what the Israeli military described as "Houthi targets" in Yemen last weekend, advocacy organizations and Yemeni locals were quick to push back.
+After their jets hit what the Israeli military described as "Houthi targets" in Yemen last weekend, advocacy organizations and Yemeni locals were quick to push back.

 "What happened today in Hodeida is a disaster that will only harm civilians," Basem Ganani, a Yemeni journalist, wrote on social media.
 Israeli bombs had hit cranes in the northern port city, fuel depots and a power station, he said.